1. Slip and falls.

 Walmart has many video cameras throughout the store.
 Do not assume that just because there are video cameras in the area where you fell that they were working at the time of your accident.
 Some of the video cameras may be “dummy” (fake) cameras and not work.
 Do not assume that Walmart will keep this video if it exists.

 d.
-Get names and contact information of any witnesses.
+Get the names and contact information of any witnesses.

 You want contact information of any witnesses who saw your fall, saw the area where you fell, or saw the substance that you fell on.
 As soon as possible, you want to have each witness sign an affidavit – a sworn statement – stating what they observed.
 This is a sample affidavit that I used in a trip and fall case at a condominium complex where the total settlement was $75,000.
 Every settlement on this website is before our attorney’s fees and expenses.
 Most cases result in a lower recovery.
 It should not be assumed that your case will have as beneficial a result.

 If you slipped and fell on a “transitory foreign substance” at a Walmart in Florida, then under Florida Statute 768.0755 you need to prove actual notice or constructive notice.
 Examples of a transitory foreign substance are a grape, a banana, a box, an egg and countless other things.

 Actual notice means that they knew – before you fell – that the substance or thing was on the floor.

 The easiest way to prove that Walmart had constructive notice that the substance was on the floor is with your (or witness) testimony (if true) that you did not see anyone in the area for 15 minutes or more before you fell.